respondsToSelector Of Super

 When it encounters a method call, the compiler generates a call to one of the functions objc_msgSend, objc_msgSend_stret, objc_msgSendSuper, or objc_msgSendSuper_stret.
 Messages sent to an object’s superclass (using the super keyword) are sent using objc_msgSendSuper; other messages are sent using objc_msgSend.
 Methods that have data structures as return values are sent using objc_msgSendSuper_stret and objc_msgSend_stret.

-is on NSObject, and the internal check logic does not have special processing for super
+But respondsToSelector is on NSObject, and the internal check logic does not have special processing for super, but only checks the actual calling instance.

 1 | @protocol ProtocolA <NSObject> |